lupyuen/nuttx-star64/README.md

 Thus `u0_uart`(IRQ 32) is at `global_interrupts[27]`.

 IRQ 57 is now OK yay!
-But it's not triggered by UART Input.
-Why?
+But still not UART Output though.

 ```text
 123067BCnx_start: Entry